 In some crumble and crisp recipes, nuts are added to the crumble topping.
 Almonds, pecans and walnuts are a great addition to any crisp or crumble recipe.

-I use this same crumble topping on my Healthy Apple Crumble recipe.
+I use this same crumble topping on my Healthy Apple Crumble and my Single Serving Apple Crisp recipes.

 Ingredient Substitutions and Recommendations: